 - 1. The Donor Club will be invited in writing to appoint a person or persons to present the trophy at the respective National championship. - 2.
 Where a club is no longer affiliated, the Executive will appoint a presenter unless specific instructions have been given when the club ceases to be affiliated. - 3.
-From time to time, trophies require replacement or repair.
-Where possible the donor club will be advised that this is happening, and be invited to assist in the cost involved. - 4.
+When trophies require replacement, the original donor club will be notified and offered the opportunity to cover the replacement cost.
+If the original sponsor declines to fund the replacement, other clubs will be approached to secure a new sponsor.
+If a trophy is damaged after the presentation, the recipient or club is responsible for covering the repair costs. - 4.
 Individuals cannot donate trophies. - 5.
 Trophies are to be returned in good order to the address and by the date advised by newsletter and on the website.
 Late or damaged returns could incur a financial penalty. - 6.
 For each nationals Clubs will be invited to sponsor medals by section, and will be acknowledged at presentations. - 7.
 Individuals who are a financial member of an affiliated club, may sponsor medals. - 8.
 Clubs and/or Individuals who are a financial member of an affiliated club, may sponsor the certificates.
 The cost will be the invoice received at the maximum of \$150. - 9.
 Businesses can sponsor Medals and will be recognised on the National programme and announced at presentations.